lehins/python-wepay/docs/source/index.rst

 :attr:`~wepay.exceptions.WePayHTTPError.http_error` which will carry a response body inside, hence can give some more information on the nature of the error.
-If you really don't care about response body or HTTP status code, it is possible to just always catch :exc:`~wepay.exceptions.WePayError`, which carries only information documented by WePay.
+If you really don't care about response body or HTTP status code, it is possible to just catch :exc:`~wepay.exceptions.WePayError`, which carries only information documented by WePay.

 Also note, that depending on the library used for making calls, different types